Dependency injection and IoC in iOS and Swift

 6. Resolve implementations through the container

-We are finally ready to try our IoC in action.
-For instance, let’s setup a Theme protocol that can be implemented by classes that can affects navigation bar color, search bar appearance etc.
+We are now ready to try our IoC.
+Let’s set up a Theme protocol that can be implemented by classes that can affects navigation bar color, search bar appearance etc.

-After registering the Theme protocol and implementation in the bootstrapper, the app delegate just have to call the following at startup:
+After registering the Theme protocol and implementation in the bootstrapper, AppDelegate just have to call the following at startup:

 (ioc.objectForProtocol(Theme) as Theme).applyTheme()